-BR: So then I stayed in finance and I got another appointment.
-I was budget director, and then the deputy control, and during that year of the riot I was deputy mayor, but I left that in July 1st of ‘68 and became a commissioner of public works [unclear] and when Gribbs took office I went back as controller and I stayed controller as long as he was mayor.
+BR: So then I stayed in finance and then I got another appointment.
+I was budget director, and then the deputy controller, and during that year of the riot I was deputy mayor, but I left that in July 1 of ‘68 and became a commissioner of public works — and it was a big [unintelligible] and I liked that.
+And when Gribbs took office I went back as controller and I stayed controller as long as he was mayor.

 LW: Oh, okay

 BR: 25 with the city, 17 with Campbell Ewald, and then 25 retired.
-My first wife died of a heart attack in her fifties, I have 4 children, all adults, and I remarried to a rich babe who was also a government employee and ran Cobo Hall for a couple years, she was the chief assessor.
+My first wife died of a heart attack in her fifties, left me with four children, all adults, and I remarried to a rich babe who was also a government employee and ran Cobo Hall for a couple years, she was the chief assessor.
 Very close to Coleman Young.

 LW: Your current wife?

-BR: No. She had 5 children, and she died at age 75, and I married Mary Sullivan.
+BR: No. She had five children, and she died at age 75, and I married Mary Sullivan.
 Joe Sullivan, her deceased husband had been a judge on the appellate court, and a lot of Sullivans, a lot of lawyers, lot of judges.
-We’ve been married 6 years, and she’s my age.
+We’ve been married six years, and she’s my age.